utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/conditional-data-selection.md

  ["101301","101303"]
  ```

-## When your filter matches a single record
+## Returning a single record

-It returns a single record, not an array.
+When a filter has a single result, it returns as a record instead of an array.
+The filter below returns a single result as a record.

 ### FQL